-It's two years after the Nazi's invasion of Norway and in a small fishing village that is headquarters to 150 German soldiers, the 800 locals are stewing, waiting for a supply of arms so they can revolt.
-Leaders include Karen Stensgard, whose father is the town's doctor and not all that sure that an open revolt will accomplish much and whose brother has proven disloyal to Norway previously, and Gunnar Brogge, a fisherman who was planning to sail to England to fight but changed his mind on hearing of English arms being delivered.
+It's two years after the Nazi's invasion of Norway, and in a small fishing village that is headquarters to one hundred fifty German soldiers, the eight hundred locals are stewing, waiting for a supply of arms so they can revolt.
+Leaders include Karen Stensgard (Ann Sheridan), whose father, Dr. Martin Stensgard (Walter Huston), is not all that sure that an open revolt will accomplish much, and whose brother has previously proven to be disloyal to Norway, and Gunnar Brogge (Errol Flynn), a fisherman who was planning to sail to England to fight, but changed his mind on hearing of English arms being delivered.
 Although the Nazi's cruelty is evident, the townspeople bide their time, until one incident causes the stewpot to boil over.Written by

 Ron Kerrigan <firstname.lastname@example.org>

-"A Mighty Fortress is Our God (Ein' Feste Burg)"
+A Mighty Fortress is Our God (Ein' Feste Burg)

 Traditional German hymn

-Lyrics by Martin Luther
+Lyrics by Martin Luther (1535)

-English translation by Frederick H. Hedge
+English translation by Frederick H. Hedge (1853)

 Played and sung offscreen by an unidentified chorus during the opening credits, in the church,